What is a Letter of Demand?

 A Letter of Demand is a formal request for payment of an outstanding debt.

-Use this professional Letter of Demand template to try and collect money without paying a lawyer or debt collector.
+Use this professional Letter of Demand template to collect money without paying a lawyer or debt collector.

-It is normally sent after a person or business has failed to reply to your previous requests for payment.
-The letter clearly states the amount that is owed, the date it was due and what you will do if you do not receive payment within a set timeframe.
+It is normally sent after a person or business has failed to reply to your previous payment requests.
+The letter clearly states the amount owed, the date it was due and what you will do if you do not receive payment within a set timeframe.

 Don’t let people get away with not paying you!